dhruvasagar/vim-zoom/README.md

 Simply use the provided mapping <kbd>\<C-W>m</kbd> to toggle zoom in and out for the current window

+### Statusline

+VIM Zoom provides `zoom#statusline()` API to be used for adding 'zoomed' status to your statusline while your window is zoomed.
+You may add this to your statusline like this :

+`set statusline+=${zoom#statusline()}`

+If you're using some complex statusline plugin, you may need to refer to it's documentation to figure out how to add this to your statusline.

 ## Contributing

 ### Reporting an Issue :